Where Should You Position An Air Purifier? 12 Top Tips

 Where should you position an air purifier for maximum benefit?
 You have seen the most likely places here.

 The most important thing is to never place the air purifier on the floor.
-Place it on the table or on the wall if possible.
-That is where it will have maximum airflow and it will work so effectively.
+Place it on the table or the wall if possible.
+That is where it will have maximum airflow, and it will work so effectively.